 vinegar (white wine or red wine)

-Finely chop the red onion and garlic.
+Finely chop the brown onion and garlic.
 Grate the carrot.
 Drain the sweetcorn.

 Heat a large frying pan over a high heat.
 Cook the sweetcorn until lightly browned, 5 minutes.
 Transfer to a small bowl.
 Return the pan to a medium-high heat with a drizzle of olive oil.
 Cook the onion (reserve a spoonful for the salsa!) until softened, 2-3 minutes.
 Add the garlic and cook until fragrant, 1 minute.
 Add the beef mince and carrot and cook, breaking up the beef with a spoon, until browned, 4-5 minutes.